 Bring a written letter of resignation with you that references your expected last day of work.
 Your letter should be brief, polite, and professional.

 Avoid making any negative comments that might come back to haunt you, especially if they are delivered in writing.

 If you have been around long enough to learn some valuable information, offer to help train your successor.
 Again, your employer will probably decline but may appreciate your inclination to help.

 Regardless of whether you stay or go, don't feel bad about it.
-Sometimes, the job you end up with isn't what you expected it to be.
-The company could have sold you on how great a place to work it is, and it may not be.
+Sometimes, you take a job that isn't what you expected it to be.
+The employer may have sold you on the idea that the company is a great place to work, and it may not be after all.
 It happens, and the best thing to do is to chalk it up to experience and move on.